LMakshow/RS-JS2022Q1/README.md

 # lmakshow-JSFE2022Q1

 ### Hello!
-This is the repository for study projects I did on the RS School course in 2022.
-There was quite a few!
+This is the repository for pet/study projects I did in 2022.

 Each of the project is in its separate branch.
 Some of them are in different repositories.
 Here are projects and their deployments: